abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/5-Angular-Services.md

 - **Maintainability**: We can maintain the service in one place and use it in multiple components
 - **Testability**: We can test the service separately from the component class
   - by creating a mock service and injecting it in the component class when testing the component class
+- **One instance**: We use `Singleton` pattern to create a single instance of the service class and use it in multiple components
+  - instead of creating one instance of the same class for each component
+  - This is super important when we have services that uses `Observables` to handle asynchronous data
+    - because we don't want to create multiple instances of the service class that uses Observables which will create multiple subscriptions and not maintain the state of the data and the previous emissions

 ---